 About the course

 The Oxford Executive MBA is a part-time, postgraduate modular programme designed to help senior professionals realise their potential whilst delivering international general management competence to their organisations.

 The programme is made up of:

-- core courses, including two overseas courses that offer you a comprehensive understanding of modern business
+- core courses, including two overseas courses that offer you a comprehensive understanding of modern business.
+Overseas modules are adapted yearly intake to intake

 - elective courses, selected by you, including two overseas options designed to develop your individual skills and specialisations

 - integrative projects, the Global Opportunities and Threats (GOTO) project and the Entrepreneurship Project, both done in teams, which draw together and apply themes and topics studied on the programme.

 Saïd Business School's virtual learning platform and networks enable remote users to retrieve material for core modules and project work, and access the library's electronic resources including programme reading lists and a collection of business intelligence databases.